sojourn-13/sojourn-station/code/modules/cooking_with_jane/porting_readme.txt

 Food, snacks, and any atom used as an ingredient in cooking needs a food_quality value.
 This is needed for the add_item recipe step type.

+Modify slicable food to inherit the food quality of their parent.